noiseprotocol/noise_spec/noise.md

  fields can be added in the future which are ignored by older implementations.

- * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows the addition of padding data, so that payload lengths don't leak information.
+ * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding, so that payload lengths don't leak information.
 Using an extensible data format, per the previous bullet, will typically suffice.

  * **Termination**: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
 Applications should